 A little tip/game: When I make them soups or smoothies, I get them to guess what's inside.
 They pay more attention to the flavours while eating.
 They have gotten so good at this 'game.

 Now, I actually get suggestions, from my son mostly, for a dish or challenges for desserts.

 4. Show them where the food comes from.

-Even if you are just growing some lettuce, I believe this is important to have them understand that produce don’t grow in the store.
+Even if you are just growing some lettuce, I believe this is important to have them understand that vegetables don't grow in the store.

-I’m not a city girl, I grew up in small villages.
-I went on vacations at my grandma where if we are going to eat chicken, you need to catch it first.
+I'm not a city girl, I grew up in small villages.
+I went on vacations with my grandma where if we are going to eat chicken, we need to catch it first.
 My mom does a lot of canning of the delicious produce she harvests.
-It’s work but it’s worth it, so much flavours.
+It's work but it's worth it, so many flavours.